 It is extremely important to ensure you are buying a papered pedigree dog from a reputable breeder who health tests their breeding stock.

 This is very important when purchasing Amstaffs since Breed Specific Legislation was passed in Australia.
 If you are buying a Amstaff puppy and the breeders cannot provide pedigree papers for your individual puppy, you will be taking the risk of your local council seizing your new puppy and identifying him/ her as a pitbull/ pitbull cross.
+(Links to BSL news stories are below)

 It is also very important to ensure that your chosen breeder health tests their breeding stock.
 All reputable registered breeders will give you pedigree papers for your puppy.
 When you go to look at the puppies ask to see the breeders prefix certificate issued by the Canine Control Council in your state (click here to view).